cmk/down-the-wabbit-hole/1-intro.md

 Hi!
 Hi Im Chris and I work at Formation, mostly on on ML stuff.

-We're trying to reinvent loyalty programs with reinforcement learning.
+We're using reinforcement learning to reinvent loyalty programs.

 I'm going to share some techniques we've been using in our Haskell codebase to help us write better code.